shah-in-boots/cv/index.md

 <i class="fa fa-twitter"></i> <a href="http://twitter.com/shah_in_boots">Twitter</a>
 </div>

-Resident physician in internal medicine with an interest in autonomic dysfunction, heart rate variability, epidemiology, biostatistics, and point-of-care ultrasonography.
+Resident physician with an interest in autonomic dysfunction, heart rate variability, epidemiology, biostatistics, and point-of-care ultrasonography.

 ## Personal information